-The Canadian Guideline on Concussion in Sport has been developed to ensure that athletes with a suspected concussion receive timely appropriate care, and proper management through recovery to allow them to return to their sport.
+The Canadian Guideline on Concussion in Sport has been developed to ensure that athletes with a suspected concussion receive timely and appropriate care, and proper management through recovery to allow them to return to their sport.

 This Guideline addresses 7 key areas:

 - Onsite medical assessment

 - Concussion management

 - Multidisciplinary concussion care

 This guideline is intended for use by all stakeholders who interact with athletes inside and outside the context of school and non-school based organized sports activity, including athletes, parents, coaches, officials, teachers, trainers, and licensed healthcare professionals.